I. Company name, registered office, purpose and subject of the cooperative

 - The Executive Board shall consist of at least two and at most three members.
 The Executive Board is appointed by the Supervisory Board for a maximum term of five years.
 The Executive Board appoints a chairman.

-- On behalf of the cooperative, the Supervisory Board shall, if necessary, sign service contracts with the members of the Executive Board.
-The service contracts shall be signed by the chairman of the Supervisory Board on behalf of the cooperative.
+of the certification body.
+The service contracts are signed by Chairman of the Supervisory Board signed on behalf of the cooperative.

 - The Supervisory Board, represented by the chairperson thereof, shall be competent for terminating employment agreements with Executive Board members and for the conclusion of rescission agreements.
 Cessation of the employment agreement shall result in removal as a corporate officer.